Principles of Law

 MADAR, Z. a kol.: Slovník českého práva 1. a 2. díl: A-O a P-Z. 1. vydání.
 Praha.
 Linde 1995.
 1390 s.
 ISBN: 80-85647-62-1

 Zákon č.
 89/2012 Sb., občanský zákoník, ve znění p. p.

 Planned learning activities and teaching methods

-The teaching will take the form of non-compulsory lectures.
-The lectures will deliver the basic concepts and principles and illustrative examples from practice.
+Teaching takes the form of two-hour lectures.
+The lecture includes a presentation of the basic concepts and principles and illustrative examples.

 Assesment methods and criteria linked to learning outcomes

-The material covered is tested.
-The classification takes place in accordance with the regulations of BUT and the Faculty of Business and Management.
+The exam has a written form.
+It is a test with questions (open and closed questions).
+The classification of this module is in accordance with the rules of the Faculty of Business and Management.